mirkin/pi-word-clock/README.md

 Code & Images for making Word Clocks included.
 We used Raspberry Pi and 8x8 matrix.
 Code is Python & will possibly add a C version.

+There are 8x8 fonts included and the ability to scroll messages.
+The code has a demo mode to run through times, and takes command line arguments to set brightness and I2C address etc.

 Template inspired by Daniel Rojas https://github.com/formatc1702/Micro-Word-Clock

 Starting with an Adafruit LED backpack via I2C may support others soon.